minamijoyo/tfedit/README.md

 ## Features

-- Easy refactoring Terraform configurations in a scalable way with built-in filters.
+Easy refactoring Terraform configurations in a scalable way.

 - CLI-friendly: Read HCL from stdin, apply filters and write results to stdout, easily pipe and combine other commands.
-You can also update a given file in-place.
-- Keep comments: You can update lots of existing Terraform configurations without losing any valuable comments.
+- Keep comments: You can update lots of existing Terraform configurations without losing comments.
 - Available operations:
-  - filter awsv4upgrade
+  - filter awsv4upgrade: Upgrade configurations to AWS provider v4.
+Only `aws_s3_bucket` refactor is supported.

 For upgrading AWS provider v4, some rules have not been implemented yet.
 The current implementation status is as follows: